Images

 Jaguar's short front overhang meant the main crash box was

-shorter than desired and subsequently the XJR-14 didn't do as well as
+shorter than desired and subsequently the XJR-14 struggled a bit to

 required